 Levin added that most of the vacancies were unfunded, given that 97,8% of the personnel budget was spent each year.

 Government officials say administrators often create new positions, but fail to destroy old, unfilled positions.
+Levin said the vacant posts would have to be abolished to reflect the true vacancy picture.

 Vacancies are particularly acute in healthcare.
 The Western Cape department of health said in April this year that it only had 214 nurses in Cape Town clinics and needed 468 more.
 Government admits a 15% vacancy rate in the province.